linjunpop/blog/_posts/2021-07-29-dev-container.markdown

 ### Pros

-- The Dev Container can provide a clean dev environment, which can keep the same language & tools as production runtime environment
+- The Dev Container can provide a clean dev environment, which can keep consistant with the production runtime environment.
 - New contributors can easily set up the dev environment, especially when the project is complex and relying on many 3rd party tools/services.
-- The VSCode extensions can be also included in the Dev Container definition, so every contributor of the project can enjoy the same editing 环境.
-Also, new useful plugins can quickly sync to developers.
+- VSCode extensions can be also included in the Dev Container definition, so developers can enjoy the same editing environment.
+Also, with a `$ git pull`, new extensions can be pull and installed automatically.
 - As [GitHub Codespaces](https://github.com/features/codespaces) support Dev Container too, so a project hosted on GitHub might provide a cloud editing environment, which could allow you to edit and ship projects on an iPad.
-(I will try this later for the Transhook project)
+(I had try this for the Transhook project, and it works very well if the network is stable.)

 ### Cons

-- As the Dev Container relies on Docker, it might consume more resources than a well-setup local dev environment.
-It's a trade-off, on my MacBook Air with 8G memory, sometimes I'll receive memory out warnings, and it seems the virtual machine uses around 5G of my memory)
+- As the Dev Container relies on Docker, it might consume more resources than a well-setup local dev environment, It's a trade-off.
+On my MacBook Air with 8G memory, sometimes I'll receive memory out warnings, the virtual machine uses around 5G)